 The Appeals Court encourages interested parties to file amicus curiae ("friend of the court") briefs or memoranda.
-Any party not directly involved in a case, but that has an interest or opinion about a case pending before the court may file an amicus brief in accordance with Rule 17, either together with or following a motion for leave to do so.
+Any party not directly involved in a case, but that has an interest or opinion about a case pending before the court may file an amicus brief in accordance with Rule 17.

 All amicus submissions shall comply with Rules 17, 19, and 20 of the Massachusetts Rules of Appellate Procedure.